zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

     }

 We're now able to register our mapper implementation as a service.
-If you recall from the previous chapter, or if you were to look at the current error message, you'll note that we call the Service ``Blog\Mapper\BlogMapperInterface`` to get a mapper implementation.
+If you recall from the previous chapter, or if you were to look at the current error message, you'll note that we call the Service ``Blog\Mapper\PostMapperInterface`` to get a mapper implementation.
 Modify the configuration so that this key will call the newly called factory class.

 .. code-block:: php